landgraf-dev/openai-delphi/README.md

 # OpenAI for Delphi and Lazarus/FPC.

 OpenAI for Delphi is a client library to connect to the [OpenAI API](https://openai.com/api/) from Delphi and Lazarus/FPC (Free Pascal Compiler).
+From this library you can use popular OpenAI services, like [ChatGPT](https://openai.com/blog/chatgpt/), directly from your Delphi or Lazarus application.

 *This is an unofficial library.
 OpenAI does not provide any official library for Delphi.*